kardiachain/go-kardia/lib/p2p/README.md

 Nodes will need to connect to each other initially and will find new peers based on the known peers.

 --entryNode flag has been added that takes the string argument enode.
-The new node will handshake with new enode and then select
+The new node will handshake with given enode and then start the discovery process

 ### To test the p2p discovery: